jennalyse/group-5-hospital/README.md

 # group-5-hospital
 This repository contains the Group 5 hospital database project, developed in MySQL and MS Access.
-The project involves the creation and population of a hospital database for use in MySQL and MS Access
+The project involves the creation and population of a hospital database for use in MySQL and MS Access...

 ---